Local events in Stoughton

 Gazebo Musikk

-Nine Thirty Standard and Kelsey Miles are scheduled to perform at the drive through Gazebo Musikk concert at 6 p.m. on Thursday, Sept.
-10 and Friday, Sept.
-11 at Mandt Park.
+The Rotation and Raine Stern are scheduled to perform at the drive through Gazebo Musikk concert at 6 p.m. on Thursday, Sept.
+17 and Friday, Sept.
+18 at Mandt Park.

-Nine Thirty Standard is a blues, country, rock band and is set to perform on Thursday, Sept.
-10.
+The Rotation is a six-piece saxophone rock band and are expected to play Thursday, Sept.
+17. Members play a wide range of genres including rock, funk, pop and R&B, according to an event description.

-Kelsey Miles is a blues and rock band and is scheduled for Friday, Sept.
+Raine Stern is a pop and R&B artist, and is scheduled for Friday, Sept.
 11.

-Participants can arrive at the tractor pull field at Mandt Park on Mandt Parkway between 5:30-6:15 p.m. that evening.
-They will be directed to a parking spot.
-Vehicles should exit off of Fourth Street and drive to the Pickleball Courts on the road along the river.
+Participants can arrive at the tractor pull field at Mandt Park on Mandt Parkway between 5:30-6:15 p.m. that evening, where they will be directed to a parking spot.
+Vehicles should exit off Fourth Street and drive to the pickleball courts on the road along the river.

-Everyone must remain in the vehicle during the concert except to use the restroom, the event description states.
-Participants are allowed to bring their own food and drinks, as none will be provided through the event.
+People must remain in their vehicle during the concert, except to use the restroom, the event description states.
+People can bring their own food and drinks, as none will be provided through the event.

 For information, search Gazebo Musikk on Facebook.